Methods for Recovering Conditional Independence Graphs: A Survey: Potential applications of CI graphs

 \section{Potential applications of CI graphs}

 Listing some potential applications where the CI graph recovery algorithms can be applied with a potential of improvement over the current state-of-the-art.

 \textit{Life sciences.} CI graphs were successfully used to study the microbials inside an anaerobic digester and to help decide system design parameters of the digester, see Fig.~\ref{fig:life-sciences-uglad}~\cite{shrivastava2022uglad}.
-Recovering GRNs from the corresponding microarray expression data and possibly extending to ensemble methods~\cite{guo2016gene,aluru2021engrain} can also be interesting to explore using CI graph recovery methods.
+Recovering GRNs from the corresponding microarray expression data and possibly extending to ensemble methods~\cite{guo2016gene,aluru2022engrain} can also be interesting to explore using CI graph recovery methods.
 Recovered GRNs using \glad are shown in Fig.~\ref{fig:grn-using-glad}.
+CI graphs also naturally align with text mining tools~\cite{roche2017valorcarn,fize2017geodict,antons2020application} and can be leveraged to improved interpretability and performance.

 \textit{Class imbalance handling.} The correlations discovered by the CI graphs can be helpful in narrowing down important feature clusters for identifying key features.
 This will in-turn improve performance in cases where there is little data or imbalanced data (more data points for one class than another).
 Sampling from these graphs can balance out the data, similar to the SMOTE~\citep{chawla2002smote} procedure.
 CI graphs can act as preprocessing steps for some of the methods for class imbalance handling like~\cite{rahman2013addressing,shrivastava2015classification,bhattacharya2017icu}.